logzio/documentation/docs/user-guide/data-hub/sampling-rules.md

 ## Create custom Sampling rules

 :::tip
-By creating a separate set of rules per each tracing account, you can control the span volume more accurately.
+Creating a separate set of rules per each tracing account allows you to control the span volume more accurately.
 :::

-To create Sampling rules, click on the **New rule** button at the top right corner.
+To create Sampling rules, click the **New rule** button at the top right corner.

 Next, choose the services to which you'd like to apply this rule.
 To manually add your services, check the **These services** option and select the relevant services from the drop down menu.